-The coadministration of fluconazole at doses lower than 400 mg per day with terfenadine should be carefully monitored (see sections 4.3 and 4.5).
+The coadministration of fluconazole at doses lower than 400 mg per day with terfenadine should be carefully monitored (see sections 4.3 Contraindications and 4.5 Interaction with other medicinal products and other forms of interaction).

 Candidiasis

 Studies have shown an increasing prevalence of infections with Candida species other than C. albicans.
 These are often inherently resistant (e.g. C. krusei and C. auris) or show reduced susceptibility to fluconazole (C. glabrata).
 Such infections may require alternative antifungal therapy secondary to treatment failure.
 Therefore, prescribers are advised to take into account the prevalence of resistance in various Candida species to fluconazole.